hande-qmc/hande/documentation/manual/input/calcs/fciqmc.rst

     .. warning::

+        The qmc_state object must have been returned by a previous FCIQMC calculation.
-        The calculation must be of the same type to succesfully resume, but this is not checked.
+        The validity of this is not checked.
+The system must also be unchanged.

 .. _fciqmc_table: